Hassanalihazaraa/workshop/README.md

 if your more curious about Thymeleaf syntax you can find more information [here](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#introducing-thymeleaf)

-#### 7: Congratulations you are now a spring boot Rockstar developer!
+#### 7: Congratulations you have now the basic understanding of spring boot!

 ### Nice to have features
 - Display totalRecoveredCases